 An Escape Plan

 Before an emergency strikes, make sure you and your pets have a rock-solid escape plan.
-Identify a room in your home that serves as a safe room to take shelter from issues like hurricanes or tornadoes.
-An escape plan can also be what friend or relative's house you'll go to or a route to escape a fire.
+Knowing exactly where to go for fast shelter is a crucial step in putting together a pet emergency preparedness plan.
+Identify a room in your home that serves as a safe room to provide protection from harsh weather conditions like hurricanes or tornadoes.
+An escape plan can also include a friend’s or relative's house you can go to or a route to escape a fire, for example.

 Food & Water

 Food and water should be readily available, but many pet owners don't consider the big picture on how to plan.
-First and foremost, you need at least five days' worth of food and water on hand if you can't get to the store for more provisions.
-Choose filtered water that's factory sealed to ensure it's safe to drink for as long as possible.
+First and foremost, you need at least five days' worth of food and water on hand in case you can't get to the store for more provisions.
+When putting together your pet emergency preparedness kit, choose filtered water that's factory-sealed to ensure that it's safe to drink for as long as possible.

 Stocking up on your pet's medication is a must.
-Ask your vet for additional medicine specifically for your weather emergency kit.
-Keep it up high in a dry, cool place that won't be tempting for furry friends to get into.
-Remember to include droppers and anything else that may be required to administer medication.
+Ask your vet for additional medicine specifically for your pet's emergency preparedness kit.
+Store it up high in a dry, cool place that won't be tempting for furry friends to get into.
+Remember to include droppers and anything else that may be required to administer the medication.

 It's also wise to think ahead and prep products to help soothe unexpected fungal infections or other issues.
-Products like Stop the Itch offers maximum strength protection for dogs and cats who are compulsively itching.
+Products like Stop The Itch offer maximum strength protection for dogs and cats who are compulsively itching.
+Pet Dental Care Water Additive makes maintaining your pets’ oral health a breeze.

-Dogs and cats experience anxiety just like humans.
+Dogs and cats experience anxiety just like humans, so keep that in mind as you think about your pet's emergency preparedness plan.
 Give your pets some comfort while sheltering during emergency weather.
 Lots of cuddling, playing together with a favorite toy, and listening to music are a few places to start.

 Your pets may also need extra help with issues like scratching and chewing.
-Produces like Stop the Chew spray deterrents to keep pets from chewing and destroying areas of your home.
+Your pet disaster preparedness kit should include products like Stop The Chew spray to keep dogs from chewing and Stop The Scratch spray to keep cats from scratching.

 Keep your pets' accessories ready to go at a moment's notice.
-Keep their pet carrier, leash, harnesses, and anything they need to ride in a car near your emergency kit or exit.
+Keep their pet carrier, leash, harnesses, and anything they need to ride in a car near your pet emergency preparedness kit or your home’s exit.
 It's also wise to keep a copy of their medical info, veterinarian's phone number, and any other crucial information within reach.

 Current Pet Photos